Skip to content

 Enable or disable mounting external storage devices as read-only

-To change this, you will use the Terminal.
-Open the Terminal by pressing the Super key, searching for “Terminal,” or using the keyboard shortcut (CTRL + ALT + T).
+To make this change, you’ll use the Terminal.
+You can open it by pressing the Super key and searching for ‘Terminal,’ or by using the shortcut Ctrl+Alt+T.

 Ubuntu Linux activities overview Terminal search